euniceumutoni/qr-project/README.md

 # QR - Project

-This will be used to read QR codes and I will be using javascript and node.js as a frame work.
+This will be able to read my linked in QR code and I will be using javascript and node.js as a frame work.

+### What next?

+I will be creating a restaurant menu page!